You might think your dog would look away from privacy when pooping.

 Reason 1: Asking for Protection

-Dogs are considered a man’s best friend and some of them are guard dogs as well.
-Naturally, over time, they expect us to look out for their safety as well.
+Dogs are considered a man’s best friend, and some are guard dogs.
+Naturally, they expect us to look out for their safety over time.

 This is especially the case during excretion.
-While pooping dogs maintain a half-squat posture where they’re incapable of fighting or fleeing danger.
+While pooping, dogs maintain a half-squat posture where they cannot fight or flee danger.

 You may have nothing that poses a threat in your garden.
 But, your dog might still stare.
 Please don’t be annoyed.
 This is an instinctual habit passed down throughout their lineage.